 Giving Compass’ Take:

-• Place-based education is a personalized learning style that places emphasis on experiencing the community, culture and place in order to develop student agency and encourage them to contribute to social impact.
+• Tom Vander Ark explains that place-based education is a personalized learning style that puts emphasis on experiencing the community, culture, and place in order to develop student agency and encourage them to contribute to social impact.

-• How can educators work to make place-based education accessible to all types of schools and students?
+• How can funders work to make place-based education accessible to all types of schools and students?

 • Read about the innovative placed-based education programs happening in the Puget Sound area.